Seeing Beyond RGB Capabilities: Data-Driven and Physics-Guided Broadband Spectral Extrapolation of Plasmonic Nanostructures by Deep Learning: Results and Discussion

-In contrast, given sufficiently representative datasets, DL methods excel at resolving complex and nonlinear correlations with high degrees of freedom.
+In contrast, {although certain dark-field images may appear visually similar, they remain distinguishable in the high-dimensional feature space used by the model.
+Quantitative comparisons of visually similar image pairs and their corresponding spectra are presented in Fig. S10 in the Supplementary Information.} As given sufficiently representative datasets, DL methods excel at resolving complex and nonlinear correlations with high degrees of freedom.
 In fact, our \textit{SPARX} model has managed to decode the broadband spectrum varying from 500-1000 nm from the images and therefore could select the spectra with the minimal predicted MAE compared with the reference.
 It hit 3 out of 10 actual best choices as shown in Figure \ref{fig:structure} (c), breaking away from the color-based selection rule.
 Nonetheless, the rest 7 ``missed'' selections also have a great match with the reference peak, showing a nearly overlapped mean value (Figure \ref{fig:structure} (d)) with low standard deviation.
 Additionally, Figure~\ref{fig:structure}(e) summarizes the mean, standard deviation, minimum, and maximum values of the resonance peak location differences with respect to the reference particle.
 Again, this analysis shows that the \textit{SPARX}'s selection closely aligns with the actual best selection, exhibiting similar shifts and variances.
 This reinforces the capability of deep learning in reliably identifying and predicting nanoparticles with optimal spectral properties, outperforming human intuition.
 Next, we will explain the process of preparing the datasets and training the \textit{SPARX} model.